Data vs classifiers, who wins?: Related works

 In this study, several Random Forests models with different numbers of trees were used to generate the set of responses to estimate the item parameters.
 For a case study, the Heart-Statlog dataset and the two-parameter logistic model (2PL) were used, focusing on the difficulty parameter.
 In addition, the work also uses IRT to identify instances considered noise through the intentional insertion of false instances.
 To compare the performance of classifiers, from the calculation of the hit probability, three different classifiers were used: Naive Bayes, Logistic Regression and Random Forests.

-Another work that also employs IRT in ML is \citet{martinez2016making}.
-In this work, the objective is also to apply IRT as a method to understand how different classification algorithms behave when faced with difficult instances of a dataset.
-In addition to trying to verify if the so-called difficult instances are actually more difficult than the others or if they are just noise.
-Furthermore, it also seeks to provide an overview of IRT and how it can be used to resolve the many issues that exist about machine learning.
+Another work that also employs IRT in ML is Martínez-Plumed et al. (2016) \cite{martinez2016making}.
+Their objective is also to apply IRT as a method to understand how different classification algorithms behave when faced with difficult instances of a dataset.
+In addition to trying to verify whether the so-called difficult instances are actually more difficult than the others or whether they are just noise.
+Furthermore, it also seeks to provide an overview of IRT and how it can be used to resolve the many existing issues about machine learning.

-This work is a continuation of the work mentioned above, its main differences are the use of several classifiers from 15 families of algorithms to generate the set of answers.
+This work is a continuation of the work mentioned above, its main differences involve the use of several classifiers from 15 families of algorithms to generate the set of answers.
 As a case study, they use the Cassini and Heart-Statlog datasets.
 In addition to proposing the use of artificial classifiers to serve as a baseline between optimal and bad classification in a linear way.
 This time, the three-parameter logistic model (3PL) was chosen.
 In addition to presenting the concept of Classifier Characteristic Curve (CCC) as a way to visualize and analyze the variation in the classifiers' performance on instances with different values of difficulty and discrimination.

-\citet{martinez2019item} is the most complete work, as it aims to describe a pipeline of how to apply IRT in machine learning experiments and explores the advantages of its use, with a focus on supervised learning.
-In the work, the authors discuss how each item parameter can be used to carry out a deeper analysis about the result of the classifiers.
-In addition, it is also observed the difference in the use of different logistic models of the IRT, where the 3PL presents the most consistent results.
+Martínez-Plumed et al. (2019) \cite{martinez2019item} is the most complete work, as it aims to describe a pipeline of how to apply IRT in machine learning experiments and it explores the advantages of its use with a focus on supervised learning.
+In the work, the authors discuss how each item parameter can be used to carry out a more in-depth analysis about the result of the classifiers.
+Also, the difference in the use of different logistic models of the IRT is observed, whereby the 3PL presents the most consistent results.